purplehippogum/BinaryDefender/GameDesignDoc.md

     1. Player
     2. Basic player projectile
     2. Two scoring displays
+    3. Heads-up display for the inventory of special attacks
-    3. Various weapons and powers in the form of the digits 0 and 1
+    4. Various weapons and powers in the form of the digits 0 and 1
-    4. Two different enemy types - one weak and fast, the other strong and slow.
+    5. Two different enemy types - one weak and fast, the other strong and slow.

 ### Detailed Description of Game Objects and Controls
 >  1. **Player**
     * Remains stationary at the center of the screen.
     * Can turn 360 degrees.
-    *
-  2. Score display:
+  2. **Basic Attack**
+    * Simple projectile that does minimal damage to enemies
-  3. Weapons/powers:
+  3. **Weapons/powers**
+    * A slicing projectile that goes through multiple enemies.
+It is slightly more damaging than the simple projectile
+    * An area of effect projectile that explodes on contact with an enemy, doing damage in a radius around the projectile
+  4. **Score displays**
+    * Score is displayed in binary in the main game screen, and in decimal in the game over screen.
+    * Player may click on a digit in the score display to gain a special.
+Clicking on a 1 will add a slicing projectile to the player's inventory, a 0 will add an exploding projectile

+  5. **Enemy types**
-  4. Enemy types: **Strong/slow** enemies will come in the form of bold letters, while _weak/fast_ enemies will be italicized letters.
+    * **Strong/slow** enemies will come in the form of bold letters, while _weak/fast_ enemies will be italicized letters

 ### Controls
->    1. Mouse
+Mouse is used for all control
       * Player faces the direction of the mouse
       * Left-click anywhere outside of the score display to shoot
       * Left-click on a digit in the score display to gain the corresponding ability
-      * Right-click to use special
+      * Right-click to use special weapon
-      * Mouse wheel changes special type
+      * Mouse wheel changes projectile type

 ### Code